ullenius/gbsinfo-js/README.md

 ## Running tests
 Run `node tests/decode.test.js`.

-They are written using my fork of [jspunytest](https://www.github.com/ullenius/jspunytest) which is bundled inside `tests/punytest.js`.
+They are written using [jspunytest](https://www.github.com/ullenius/jspunytest) which is bundled inside `tests/punytest.js`.

 ## Licence
 GPL 3 only.